akka/alpakka/docs/src/main/paradox/google-cloud-bigquery-storage.md

 @@@

 This connector communicates to the BigQuery Storage API via the gRPC protocol.
 The integration between Akka Stream and gRPC is handled by the
-[Akka gRPC library](https://github.com/akka/akka-grpc).
-Currently this connector only supports returning each row as an Avro GenericRecord.
+@extref:[Akka gRPC library](akka-grpc:/).
+Currently, this connector only supports returning each row as an Avro GenericRecord.
 @@project-info{ projectId="google-cloud-bigquery-storage" }

 ## Artifacts